tangentyh/notes-of-tan/docs/index.md

 ⚠️❗️ No IE support❗️⚠️

-The repo is intended for personal notes keeping :yum:.
+This repo is intended for personal notes keeping :yum:.

 So much knowledge :books: , so little time :hourglass_flowing_sand:.